Doug (TV series): Development

 Doug was created by animator Jim Jinkins.
 He was born in Richmond, Virginia in 1953, and grew up fascinated by drawing.
 He went on to animation and filmmaking at Ohio State University, and upon graduation, got a job working at PBS in their children's programming unit.
 Jinkins first sketched the character of Doug while doodling without thought, not aiming to create a character based on himself.
-In the 1980s, he began working on an autobiographical character named "Brian", which he later changed to "Doug", as it was a very general, common name.
-He began to view the character as his "alter-ego", drawing him in variously cynical and silly scenarios in his sketchbook.
+In the 1980s, he began working on an autobiographical character named Brian, which he later changed to Doug, as it was a very common name.
+He began to view the character as his "alter-ego", drawing him in various silly and occasionally cynical scenarios in his sketchbook.

 In 1984, Jinkins's career took a turn for the worse, as well as his personal life: he had a rough breakup and suffered injuries in a biking accident.
 During this time, he gained a new outlook on life.
 Desiring to "create a place where there was no overdue rent and no delinquent phone bills," he began doodling and formed the basis for Bluffington, the central location in Doug.
 The character's early designs were solidified alongside friend David Campbell at a small Mexican restaurant in New York.
 He later credited the character's odd coloring choices from being in a "margarita stupor".
 Campbell suggested he make Doug into a children's book, titled Doug Got a New Pair of Shoes, which was rejected by all of the city's publishing houses.
 Simon & Schuster was interested, but management changed before it purchased the pitch.
 The character made its first animated appearance in a 1988 Florida Grapefruit Growers commercial, and it was also used for a 1989 promotional bumper for the USA Network.